 Poland's CD Projekt postpones Witcher 3 next-generation release indefinitely

-April 14 (Reuters) - Polish video game maker CD Projekt CDR.WA has taken back in-house and postponed indefinitely the release of its blockbuster game "The Witcher 3: Wild Hunt" for next-generation consoles.
+April 14 (Reuters) - Polish video game maker CD Projekt CDR.WA has taken back in-house and postponed indefinitely the release of its blockbuster game "The Witcher 3: Wild Hunt" for next-generation consoles, knocking its shares down as much as 4% on Thursday.

 "We are currently evaluating the scope of work to be done and thus have to postpone Q2 release until further notice," the Polish company said late on Wednesday on Twitter.